 In-water cleaning applications

-Please be aware that in-water cleaning requests are unlikely to be approved due to the high biosecurity and environmental risks associated with in-water cleaning and treatment activities.
+Be aware that in-water cleaning requests are unlikely to be approved due to the high biosecurity and environmental risks associated with in-water cleaning and treatment activities.

-For further advice or to obtain permission to clean your vessel in state or territory waters, please contact the relevant state or territory authority:
+For further advice or to obtain permission to clean your vessel in state or territory waters, contact the relevant state or territory authority: